BeamLine Constraint

 The output of the first pass.

 The output of the VtxSeedCal chain or FindVtxSeeds.C macro consists of anywhere from zero to two files.
-The first, and most likely, file will be something like: vertexseedhist.20050525.075625.ROOT.
-(I do not at this point remember why the output uses capital .ROOT in the filename.)
+The first, and most likely, file will be something like: vertexseedhist.20050525.075625.ROOT (I give the output filename a capital suffix .ROOT to avoid it being grabbed by the DB maker code when many jobs used the same input directory, and it should be renamed/copied/linked such that its name has a lower case suffix .root for subsequent work).
 This file will appear if at least one usable vertex was found, and it contains an ntuple of information about the usable vertices.
 The timedate stamp will be that of the first event in the file, minus a few seconds to insure its validity for the first event in the file.
 The second possible file will be of the form vertexSeed.20050524.211007.C and contains the results of the beamline fit, which is performed only if at least 100 usable vertices are found.
-These table files are only useful as a form of quick QA, but are not needed for the next step.
+These table files are only useful as a form of quick QA, but are not needed for the next steps.

 The second (aggregation) pass.

-where dir is the name of the directory with the ntuple files.
+where dir is the name of the directory with the ntuple files, and cuts is any selection criteria string (determined in the previous step) formatted as it would be when using TTree::Draw().
 The output of this pass will be just like that of the first pass, but will reduce to one file per fill.
 Again, no ntuple file without at least one usable vertex, and no table file without at least 100 usable vertices.
+Timedate stamps will now represent the start time of fills.
 These output table files are what go into the DB after they have been QA'ed.

 QA the tables.